openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/segmentation/semantic_segmentation.rst

 Unlike other tasks, two things are considered to use self-supervised learning:

-- ``--train-data-root`` must be set to a directory only containing images, not ground truths.
+- ``--train-data-roots`` must be set to a directory only containing images, not ground truths.
   DetCon uses pseudo masks created in ``detcon_mask`` directory for training.
 If they are not created yet, they will be created first.
 - ``--val-data-root`` is not needed.